-The XV Crosstrek is offered in two trim levels, the entry-level Premium and top-of-the-line Limited.
-The base model comes standard with a number of desirable features including 17-inch alloy wheels, roof rack side rails, heated front seats, Bluetooth phone and audio connectivity, and an iPod interface.
-The Limited adds automatic climate control, leather upholstery, rearview camera and a premium audio system with an upgraded touchscreen interface.
+The XV Crosstrek was initially offered in two trim levels, the entry-level Premium and top-of-the-line Limited.
+The Premium model came standard with features such as 17-inch alloy wheels, roof rack side rails, heated front seats, Bluetooth and an iPod interface.
+The Limited added automatic climate control, leather upholstery, a rearview camera, and a premium audio system with a touchscreen interface.
 Major options include a sunroof and a touchscreen navigation system.

-The interior is pretty minimalist in terms of design, but the overall quality of the materials is high.
-Front and rear passengers enjoy a good amount of head- and legroom, and the standard heated seats are a nice touch given Subaru's popularity in cold-weather states.
-Folding down both sides of the 60/40-split rear seatbacks creates a flat load floor and 51.9 cubic feet of cargo space, a number that's on par with compact hatchbacks rather than small SUVs.
+The interior was pretty minimalist in terms of design, but front and rear passengers enjoyed a good amount of head- and legroom, and the standard heated seats were a nice touch given Subaru's popularity in cold-weather states.
+Folding down both sides of the 60/40-split rear seatbacks created a flat load floor and 51.9 cubic feet of cargo space.

 If you are looking for older years, visit our used Subaru XV Crosstrek page.